baselhusam/Blurify.AI/README.md

 web-based applications using Python.
 The project was trained on a dataset of faces to detect and blur faces in images uploaded by the user.
 <br>
-Ckech the [GitHub repo](https://github.com/baselhusam/Face-Blurring) for building the models, evaluations, etc. </p>
+Ckech the GitHub repo for building the models, evaluations, etc. [the link](https://github.com/baselhusam/Face-Blurring) </p>

 <br>